French Open allowing spectators amid virus resurgence | Sports-Games

 French Open allowing spectators amid virus resurgence

 "Since the international circuit restarted, Roland Garros will be the first tournament with the privilege of hosting an audience," French Tennis Federation president Bernard Giudicelli said.
-In accordance with the latest government guidelines capping attendance to 5,000 people in regions like Paris, the federation has scaled down its plans.
+In accordance with the latest government guidelines capping attendance to 5,000 people in regions such as Paris, the federation has scaled down its plans.

 The federation wanted to welcome 50% to 60% of capacity, the equivalent of about 20,000 fans per day.
 Instead, Roland Garros will be divided into three zones based on the three main courts, with 5,000 people each for the Philippe Chatrier and Suzanne Lenglen courts.
 The zone surrounding the third biggest court will host a maximum of 1,500 spectators a day.
 Wearing a mask on site will be mandatory, while all accredited people at the tournament will have to pass virus tests to be admitted in the Roland Garros bubble.